GiGurra/flycd/README.md

 ## Overview

-FlyCD is an tool engineered to introduce ArgoCD/Flux style git-ops support for Fly.io.
-It aspires to deliver the following features:
+FlyCD adds ArgoCD/Flux style git-ops support for Fly.io, through the following:

-* Adapting the standard fly.io fly.toml specifications with supplementary configuration parameters to eliminate the need for manual execution of any fly.io CLI commands.
+* Extending the standard fly.io fly.toml specifications with supplementary configuration parameters to eliminate the need for manual execution of any fly.io CLI commands.

-* FlyCD separates the processes of application development and environment deployment/composition.
+* Separatting the processes of application development and environment deployment/composition.
     * You can develop the code in one repository and push updates to your app, keeping the repository devoid of any environment-specific configuration.
     * It allows you to maintain numerous fly.io environments that utilize the app in varying versions and configurations, eliminating the necessity of embedding environment-specific configurations into your app.
-    * It offers the flexibility to deploy or reference any app, whether from your repositories or owned by others, and separately compose the cloud environment from the application development.
+    * It offers the flexibility to deploy or reference any app (or version of any app), whether from your repositories or owned by others, and separately compose the cloud environment from the application development.

 * FlyCD operates like any other fly.io app within the fly.io environment in which it's installed.
 It listens to webhooks from git pushes, fetches the most recent (or particular) versions of your apps from git, and deploys them to fly.io.